AASTHA-PANT0312/Apex-Personal-Fitness-Tracker-WebApp-using-AI-/README.md

 ---

 ### 📁 Dataset
-Due to file size constraints, all datasets are provided in a single zip (archive.zip) except merged_dataset
+Due to file size constraints, all datasets are provided in a single zip (archive.zip) except merged_dataset.Ensure that you have all these data sets in the same folder as app.py and fitness.ipynb,no subfolder allowed.

 ➡️  [Fitbit Dataset by Animesh Mahajan on Kaggle](https://www.kaggle.com/datasets/animeshmahajan/fitbit-dataset)